COMBINI-Hub/neo4j-exploration/readme.md

     Neo4jLoader - INFO - Total relationships: 8100498

 ## Overview
 The goal of this repository is to provide the scripts and data downloads required to load popular KGs in Neo4j.
-This project currently supports three knowledge graphs:
+This project currently supports four knowledge graphs:
 1. SemMedDB (Semantic MEDLINE Database) - Processing biomedical semantic predications from PubMed literature.
 2. PrimeKG - A comprehensive, high-quality biomedical knowledge graph containing diseases and biological scales.
 3. iKraph - A comprehensive biomedical knowledge graph integrating PubMed literature and external database relationships.
+4. KG-Bioportal - A comprehensive biomedical knowledge graph integrating data from multiple ontologies and databases.

 ## Data Downloads
 Download the pre-processed data files from our Box folders: